bookingactivities/booking-activities/readme.txt

 == Changelog ==

+= 1.7.12 - 2019/12/03 =
+* Tweak - Exported and filtered bookings now keep the current column sorting
+* Fix - Display prices including VAT in bookings lists for bookings made with WooCommerce
+* Fix - Replace get_admin_url() with admin_url() for multisite
+* Fix - List network users too in calendars, activities and booking forms admins selectboxes for multisite
+* Fix - Help tip icon not displayed on frontend
+* Fix - The order of the default columns was not respected for bookings export

 = 1.7.11 - 2019/11/02 =
 * Fix - Cannot update WC cart item quantity for non-activity items